yjmantilla/jekyll-hypertext-network/README.md

 # README

-This is a base repository to make my flavor of a hypertext graph knowledge base system using Jekyll.
-The main feature is a custom management of references and custom graph generation.
+This is a base repository to make my flavor of an hypertext graph knowledge base system using Jekyll.
+The main feature is custom management of references and custom graph generation usable on the browser.
+All of this was inspired by [foam](https://github.com/foambubble/foam).

 Use gen_static_data.py to generate the static data for the site.
 This script will generate the data for the nodes and the graphs.
 You need Jekyll to run the site.